google/fuzzbench/docs/getting-started/prerequisites.md

 ### Local Support

-If you want to run FuzzBench [locally]({{ site.baseurl }}/running-a-local-experiment/#Running a local experiment) on your own machine or servers, they need `rsync` installed:
+If you want to run FuzzBench [locally]({{ site.baseurl }}/running-a-local-experiment/#Running a local experiment) on your own machines or servers, they need `rsync` installed:
 ```bash
 sudo apt-get install rsync
 ```